tum-ens/UrbanHeatPro/README.md

         1	Terraced House (TH)
         2	Multi-family House (MFH)
         3	Apartment Block (AB)
+  <li>Refurbishment level (optional)</li>
+      Refurfishment level for all building elements from TABULA Typology as integer:
+        0	No refurbishment (Existing state)
+        1	Usual refurbishment
+        2	Advanced refurbishment
+  <li>Number of occupants (optional)</li>
+      Number of occupants living in the building

 </ol>
 All columns are required, if no information is given, the cell value is taken as NaN.
 This input file should be located in the corresponding folder input/buildings